envico801/javascript-interview-questions/README.md

      A task is any javascript code/program which is scheduled to be run by the standard mechanisms such as initially starting to run a program, run an event callback, or an interval or timeout being fired.
 All these tasks are scheduled on a task queue.
      Below are the list of use cases to add tasks to the task queue,

      1. When a new javascript program is executed directly from console or running by the `<script>` element, the task will be added to the task queue.
      2. When an event fires, the event callback added to task queue
      3. When a setTimeout or setInterval is reached, the corresponding callback added to task queue

      **[⬆ Back to Top](#table-of-contents)**

 388. ### What is microtask

-     Microtask is the javascript code which needs to be executed immediately after the currently executing task/microtask is completed.
+     Microtask is used for the javascript code which needs to be executed immediately after the currently executing task/microtask is completed.
 They are kind of blocking in nature. i.e, The main thread will be blocked until the microtask queue is empty.
      The main sources of microtasks are Promise.resolve, Promise.reject, MutationObservers, IntersectionObservers etc

      **Note:** All of these microtasks are processed in the same turn of the event loop.

      **[⬆ Back to Top](#table-of-contents)**

 389. ### What are different event loops

      In JavaScript, there are multiple event loops that can be used depending on the context of your application.
 The most common event loops are:

      1. The Browser Event Loop
      2. The Node.js Event Loop

   - Browser Event Loop: The Browser Event Loop is used in client-side JavaScript applications and is responsible for handling events that occur within the browser environment, such as user interactions (clicks, keypresses, etc.), HTTP requests, and other asynchronous actions.

   - The Node.js Event Loop is used in server-side JavaScript applications and is responsible for handling events that occur within the Node.js runtime environment, such as file I/O, network I/O, and other asynchronous actions.

      **[⬆ Back to Top](#table-of-contents)**